 Specialist Certificate in Teaching Pronunciation from Oxford TEFL, Barcelona (Spain)

-Cambridge University, Cambridge (UK) language teaching qualifications in the fields of Teaching Cambridge: Advanced (CAE) exams; Teaching Cambridge English: First (FCE) and FCE for Schools exams; Teaching Cambridge Preliminary English Test (PET) and PET for Schools exams; Grammar and Language Awareness;.
+Cambridge University, Cambridge (UK) language teaching qualifications in the fields of: Teaching Cambridge: Advanced (CAE) exams; Teaching Cambridge English: First (FCE) and FCE for Schools exams; Teaching Cambridge Preliminary English Test (PET) and PET for Schools exams; Teaching Cambridge Key English Test (KET) and KET for Schools exams; Grammar and Language Awareness.

 Other qualifications include: Access to Higher Education certification in the subjects of English Language, English Literature and History; Certification in Travel and Tourism Studies; Certification in advanced IT Skills.

 General / Employment History: Prior to moving to Italy, I taught English as a Foreign Language, English Literature, Creative Arts and Physical Education in Thailand, Kenya, Sri Lanka and in the UK on both a one-to-one and group basis, tutoring learners of various ages and abilities.
-Whilst studying at Bath Spa Univeristy, I conducted Narrative Non-Fiction / Travel-Writing seminars for first year Creative Writing students and took an active role in the promotion of contemporary literature, specifically travel-journalism, travel-writing and poetry.
+Whilst studying at Bath Spa University, I conducted Narrative Non-Fiction / Travel-Writing seminars for first year Creative Writing students and took an active role in the promotion of contemporary literature, specifically travel-journalism, travel-writing and poetry (including working at Bath LitFest, a world-renowned literary festival held annually).

 Please feel free to contact me regarding Teaching English as a Foreign Language at firstname.lastname@example.org or use the form below.